 In addition, EHYT has been invited to serve as an expert in the Northern Dimension Partnership in Public Health and Social Well-being, NDPHS.

-EHYT also follows substance and gambling research actively through international researcher networks, such as the Kettil Bruun Society for Social and Epidemiological Research on Alcohol.
+EHYT actively follows research on substance abuse and gambling through international research networks, such as the Kettil Bruun Society for Social and Epidemiological Research on Alcohol.